City Hall: O’Connell Plinth

 Local engagement

-A series of six lectures on public sculpture in Dublin will be streamed online.
-There will be one lecture a month, starting in January 2021.
+A series of six lectures on public sculpture in Dublin was streamed online.
 The lectures, which were filmed in the City Hall, explore public sculpture in Dublin from different viewpoints, as indicated in the lecture titles below.
 The lecturer, Paula Murphy, is a specialist in the history and theory of sculpture and has published widely on Irish sculpture.
 A UCD emeritus professor, she is a member of the Steering Group of Sculpture Dublin.
-A Q/A with Professor Murphy will take place after each lecture.
-This series of lectures will focus on the historic work in the city.
+A Q/A with Professor Murphy took place after each lecture (not recorded).
+This series of lectures focuses on the historic work in the city.
 Contemporary sculptural practice in Dublin will be explored with The Hugh Lane and The LAB Gallery.

 1. The Story